U Got 2 Let the Music

-"U Got 2 Let the Music" is a song by Italian Eurodance group Cappella, released in 1993 as the fourth single from their second studio album, U Got 2 Know (1994).
+"U Got 2 Let the Music" is a song by Italian Eurodance group Cappella, released in September 1993 as the fourth single from their second studio album, U Got 2 Know (1994).
 The track samples "Sounds Like a Melody" by German musical group Alphaville and charted in various countries around the world, including the UK, where it reached number two on the UK Singles Chart, becoming the 36th-best-selling single of 1993 in the UK.
-In Austria, Finland and Switzerland, the song peaked at number one.
-Its accompanying music video received heavy rotation on MTV Europe in January 1994.
+The single was also the first time in recent history that an Italian record made it on the UK chart, before succeeding in its home territory.
+In Austria, Finland and Switzerland, it peaked at number one.
+Its accompanying music video was filmed in London and received heavy rotation on MTV Europe in January 1994.
 "U Got 2 Let the Music" was re-released in 1998, 2004 and 2006, in remixed versions.

 Background

 Cappella started as a studio project with Italian producer and manager Gianfranco Bortolotti and his record company Media Record's team of DJs and producers ganging together, striving for the perfect commercial dance formula.
-The band had some minor hits in the late 80s and early 90s with singles like "Bauhaus (Push the Beat)" (1987), "Helyom Halib" (1989) and "Take Me Away" (1992).
-After Cappella became progressively more commercial, and received sustained success Bortolotti chose British singer/dancer Kelly Overett and American rapper Rodney Bishop as a regular public face of the band.
+The band had some minor hits in the late 1980s and early '90s with singles like "Bauhaus (Push the Beat)" (1987), "Helyom Halib" (1989) and "Take Me Away" (1992).
+After Cappella became progressively more commercial and received sustained success, Bortolotti chose British dancer Kelly Overett and American rapper Rodney Bishop as a regular public face of the group.

+"U Got 2 Let the Music" is a reworking of "Let the Music", a 1992 song by Legend, another project of Bortolotti, of which former Cappella member Diego Leoni was also part of.
 "U Got 2 Let the Music" would be the first release with Overett and Bishop.
-In a 1993 interview with Music & Media, Bortolotti said, "We have given Capella a new image with Anglo-Italian Kelly and American Rodney as the groups singers and public image.
+In a 1993 interview with Music & Media, Bortolotti said, "We have given Capella a new image with Anglo-Italian Kelly and American Rodney as the group's public image.
 Capella's sound is also less techno and more pop-oriented now."
 The track samples the 1984 Alphaville song "Sounds Like a Melody", but none of its songwriters were given writing credits on U Got 2 Know.